microbit-foundation/dev-docs/hardware/1-5-revision.md

 # Getting Started With the micro:bit Hardware

-The micro:bit is an ARM based, Single Board Computer (SBC) that contains an application processor with a variety of on-chip perhipherals.Other peripherals are connected to this chip.
+The micro:bit hardware is based on the ARM-mbed platform.
+It has an application processor with lots of on-chip perhipherals.
+Some off-chip peripherals are connected to this chip.
 There is an interface processor connected to the application processor, and it is the interface processors job to manage communications over the USB and to support the drag-and-drop code-flashing process.
 The interface processor does not connect to any of the micro:bit peripherals.

 Two key pieces of information to help understand the internals of the micro:bit are:

 * The [schematics](./schematic), which shows the detailed component data and connectivity of the device.

 * The [reference design](./reference-design), which is a complete module design of a compatible micro:bit, and is designed to be a starting point for anyone interested in understanding the micro:bit or designing their own variant.

 # Hardware Description

-## nRF52 Application Processor
+## nRF51 Application Processor

-The nRF52 application processor is where user programs run.
+The nRF51 application processor is where user programs run.
 A single, complete application including user code, runtime code and bluetooth stack is loaded and run directly from on chip flash memory.
 All user accessible GPIO pins are provided by this processor.